jerryhgladinet/docs/admin/source/chapter03.rst

 **Email Address to Receive Cloud Monitor Messages**

-    From time to time, the cluster monitor service may send email about status, alert and here is the email address to receive the emails.
+    From time to time, the cluster monitor service may send an email about the status and alerts.

 **Logging DB Connection String**

     This is to split the file change log, device table, file index table and audit trace table out of the main database into a secondary database.
 The secondary database can be a Microsoft SQL Server or a MySQL Community server.

-    The Cluster Server database is split into core part and the logging part.
-The core part can store the DB connection string that connect to the secondary database.
+    The Cluster Server database is split into the core part and the logging part.
+The core part can store the DB connection string that connects to the secondary database.
 This setting used to be in the web.config file.

 **License String** – Reserved.

-    This is for Cluster Servers that are isolated from the Internet and can't be activated online and has to use a license string for offline activation.
+    This is for Cluster Servers that are isolated from the Internet, can't be activated online and has to use a license string for offline activation.

 4.9.5 Anti Virus